-I am a strategic storyteller with a naturally inquisitive nature and passionate about the power of words.
+I am a strategic storyteller with a naturally inquisitive nature and I’m pretty passionate about the power of words.

-I'm currently working with the Kinder Institute on Constitutional Democracy to help share its story.
-I identified its unique needs, long-term goals and social media strengths and weaknesses to develop a comprehensive campaign to create digital content and events, as well as increase engagement both on social media and in person.
+I've worked with organizations like the Kinder Institute on Constitutional Democracy to help share those stories.
+I identified Kinder’s unique needs, long-term goals and social media strengths and weaknesses to develop a comprehensive campaign to create digital content and events, as well as increase engagement both on social media and in person.
 How did I do that?
 It all comes down to storytelling.
 Whether it's the academic programs, the guest lecturers or the bonds developed by its community of scholars, the Kinder Institute provides intellectuals with a unique academic space.
 That's a rich environment to find stories and ideas worth sharing.
-I find them, neatly package them and share them via social media, as well as develop and coordinate events to share these stories with prospective and current members in-person.
+I found them, neatly packaged them and shared them via social media.
+I also developed and coordinated events to share these stories with prospective and current members in-person.

-As a senior at the University of Missouri-Columbia, I am currently pursuing a dual major in journalism and political science, along with a minor in Chinese Studies.
-My journalism interest area is Convergence- Emerging Media.
-I've learned how to engage and entertain audiences on various social platforms, how to code, how to report, edit and produce enterprise and breaking stories and how to collaborate with all types of people.
+An alumna of the University of Missouri-Columbia, I received a dual major in journalism and political science, along with a minor in Chinese Studies and a Multicultural certificate.
+My journalism interest area was Convergence- Emerging Media.
+While there, I learned how to engage and entertain audiences on various social platforms, how to code, how to report, edit and produce enterprise and breaking stories and how to collaborate with people from all walks of life.

 I've worked in front of the Supreme Court on decision days as a multimedia reporter, discovered arts and culture stories in Florence, Italy, and served as the creative producer for a finalist app development team in the Reynolds Journalism Institute Competition in collaboration with the Public Media Platform.